-Sharon’s Studio of Dance & Music offers dance classes in Whippany for kids of all ages, skill levels, and learning preferences!
-Our classes are broken up by grade level, with almost all subjects offered at each level.
-For the 2021-22 season, classes will be available both in-studio and online.
-To view our class schedule, click here.
+Sharon’s Studio of Dance & Music offers dance classes in Whippany, NJ for kids beginning at age 2, through adult levels.
+Our dance classes are broken up by grade level, with almost all subjects offered at each level.
+From the classical trainings of ballet, jazz and tap, to hip hop and break dance, you're sure to find a class you love!

 Our original Twinkling Twos program is specially designed for two-year-olds to introduce them to rhythms, songs, creative movement and expression.
-This fun 30 minute class includes elements of ballet, tap, and tumbling to prepare your child for our Preschool Combo class.
+This fun 30-minute class includes elements of ballet, creative movement and tumbling to prepare your child for our Preschool Combo class.

 Our preschool combo classes include age-appropriate lessons in ballet, tap, and acrobatics.
+Classes follow a curriculum that is proven to help your little one increase their confidence while being supported in a safe and encouraging environment.
 Each class begins with tap, in which children will learn basics like marches and heel digs, as well as traditional tap steps like shuffles and ball changes.
 After children change into ballet shoes, they learn simple barre exercises, stretches, and circle games.
-Finally, the children head to the gym mats to focus on rolls, crab walks, cartwheels, and more for a creative and fun filled 45 minute class!
+Finally, the children head to the gym mats to focus on rolls, crab walks, cartwheels, and more for a creative and fun-filled 45 minute class!

-This class for 3 & 4 year olds combines Hip hop and acrobatics and is sure to get your little one to “wiggle it just a little bit!”
-The 45 minute lesson will incorporate a fun, fast moving age appropriate style of hip hop dance with pop music so that your child can increase his/her confidence and express their creativity while being supported in a safe environment with our experienced dance teachers.
+This class for three and four year olds combines hip hop and acrobatics and is sure to get your little one to “wiggle it, just a little bit!”
+The 45-minute lesson will incorporate a fun, fast moving, age appropriate style of hip hop dance with pop music so that your child can increase their confidence and express their creativity while being supported in a safe environment with our experienced dance teachers.